cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 #### Description

 Collecting accessible data and/or processed output from the application.
 Some scraping may use fake or compromised accounts, or the information may be accessible without authentication.
 The scraper may attempt to read all accessible paths and parameter values for web site pages and web APIs, collecting the responses and extracting data from them.
-In some forms of Scraping like account aggregation, part of the Scraping may occur in real time, and part may be more periodic in nature.

-Commonly collected data is page content and data such as account credentials, biometric data, business information, copies of physical documents, email addresses, facial photographs, identities, intellectual property, payment cardholder data, security secrets, trade secrets, usernames, and other personal data.
-Some of these may be considered of standalone value such as reputation, virtual assets (e.g. status, score, virtual currency, identity), awards and points.

-Some Scraping may be to exercise an application, or part of an application, with the intent to gain insight how it is constructed and operates - perhaps for cryptanalysis, reverse engineering, or session analysis.
+Scraping may occur in real time, or be more periodic in nature.
+Some Scraping may be to gain insight how it is constructed and operates - perhaps for cryptanalysis, reverse engineering, or session analysis.

+When another application is being used as an intermediary between the user(s) and the real application, see **OAT-020 Account Aggregation**.
 Where the intent is to obtain cash or goods, see **OAT-012 Cashing Out** instead.
-Where the application is being enumerated see **OAT-018 Footprinting** instead.

 #### Other Names and Examples

-Account aggregation; Aggregator; API provisioning; Asset stripping; Bargain hunting; Change monitoring; Comparative shopping; Data aggregation;  Data mining; Database scaping; Duplicate site; Extraction; Harvesting; Indexing; Media scraping; Memory scraping; Meta search scraper; Mirroring; Pagejacking; Price harvesting; Powering APIs; Product page scraper; Report mining; Ripping; Sanctioned scraping; Scraper bot; Screen scraping; Search engine bot; Social media bot
+API provisioning; Bargain hunting; Comparative shopping; Content scraping; Data aggregation; Database scraping; Harvesting; Meta search scraper; Mining; Mirroring; Pagejacking; Powering APIs; Ripping; Scraper bot; Screen scraping; Search engine bot; Social media bot

 #### See Also

 * **OAT-012 Cashing Out**
 * **OAT-018 Footprinting**
+* **OAT-020 Account Aggregation**

-### OAT-012 Cashing OutBuy goods or obtain cash utilising validated stolen payment card *or other user account* data.
+### OAT-012 Cashing OutBuy goods or obtain cash utilising validated stolen payment card or other user account data.

 #### Description

-Obtaining currency or higher-value merchandise via the application using stolen previously validated payment cards or *other account log in credentials*.
-Cashing Out is sometimes may be undertaken in conjunction with product return fraud. * For financial transactions, this is usually a transfer of funds to a mule's account.* For payment cards, this activity may occur following **OAT-001 Carding** of bulk stolen data, or **OAT-010 Card Cracking**, and the goods are dropped at a reshipper's address. *The refunding of payments via non-financial applications (e.g. tax refunds, claims payment) is also included in Cashing Out.*
+Obtaining currency or higher-value merchandise via the application using stolen previously validated payment cards or other account log in credentials.
+Cashing Out is sometimes may be undertaken in conjunction with product return fraud.
+For financial transactions, this is usually a transfer of funds to a mule's account.
+For payment cards, this activity may occur following **OAT-001 Carding** of bulk stolen data, or **OAT-010 Card Cracking**, and the goods are dropped at a reshipper's address.
+The refunding of payments via non-financial applications (e.g. tax refunds, claims payment) is also included in Cashing Out.

 Obtaining other information of value from the application is **OAT-011 Scraping** instead.

 #### Other Names and Examples

-Cashing out; *Man-in-the-Browser (MitB);???* Money laundering; Online credit card fraud; Online payment card fraud; *Refund fraud; Stolen identity refund fraud (SIRF)*
+Money laundering; Online credit card fraud; Online payment card fraud; Refund fraud; Stolen identity refund fraud (SIRF)

 #### See Also